RonitT1234/CSP_BLOG_RT/_posts/2023-08-16-Tools_Hacks_Sample.md

 > Complete the procedure below accurately.
 These are absolutely required and must be 100% accurate for your success.

 ### GitHub Account
-- Follow instruction [https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)  Use your own personal/permanent email...
+- Follow instruction [https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)  Use your own personal/permanent zipcode...
 NOT SCHOOL!!!
 GitHub account belongs to you.

 ### MacOS 1st Time Developer
 > VSCode install